gregoryb4work/extract-swagger-for-endpoints/README.md

 npm install download-git-repo

+download "repo archi" in "tmp" directory

-extract-swagger-for-endpoints --dest target  "/elec-activation-tasks delete put" "/sites/{site-id}/elec-tariff-callback-requests put"  "/sites/{site-id}/news-stream get"
+extract-swagger-from-swaggers-to-html --dest target  "/elec-activation-tasks delete put" "/sites/{site-id}/elec-tariff-callback-requests put"  "/sites/{site-id}/news-stream get"

+for information
--h generate html
+* -h generate html
---src directory of repo git archi with subdirectory systems -g downaload gt archi (necessary to be already authentificated) and write in tmp directory if --g is not precised, you need to have repo git archi downloded in tmp directory
+* --src directory of repo git archi with subdirectory systems
+* -g downaload gt archi (necessary to be already authentificated) and write in tmp directory
+* if --g is not precised, you need to have repo git archi downloded in tmp directory

 ```